How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 What is Xrm.WebApi?

 Xrm.WebApi is the official Microsoft-recommended JavaScript API for interacting with Dataverse data.
-It was introduced to replace the old XMLHttpRequest approach and is now the standard for all D365 JavaScript development.
+It replaced the old XMLHttpRequest approach and is now the standard for all D365 JavaScript development.

-✅ Officially supported by Microsoft ✅ Promise-based and async ✅ Clean and readable syntax ✅ No extra setup needed
+✅ Officially supported by Microsoft ✅ Promise-based and async ✅ Clean, readable syntax ✅ No extra setup needed

 Supported Operations